-A total of 147 tumorectomized kidneys have been transplanted and included in our summary.
-Final pathology revealed 120 to be RCCs, 18 to be AMLs, and 9 to be of other benign etiologies.
-One hundred and thirty (88%) kidneys came from living donors, the majority of which came from patients undergoing radical nephrectomy for treatment of a renal mass, with the largest such series published by Brook et al.19 All of the tumours in the deceased donor kidneys were incidentally discovered.
-All of the 120 RCCs were stage T1: 116 were T1a (0.3-4 cm), 1 was T1b (4.3 cm) and 3 were identified only as T1 (< 7 cm).
-Pathological subtype was reported as clear cell for 66 (55%), papillary for 11 (9%), multilocular/cystic for 3 (3%), chromophobe for 2 (2%), and was unspecified or could not be determined for 38 (31%).
-Follow-up time was specified for 119 of the RCCs and ranged from 1 to 200 months with a mean of 44.2 months.
-A single tumour recurrence was documented in a 71-year-old male 9 years post-transplant and was characterized by a 1 cm lesion in the allograft, remote from the original tumour site.
+A total of 147 tumorectomized kidneys have been transplanted and are included in our summary.
+Final pathology revealed 120 to be RCCs, 18 to be angiomyolipomas (AMLs), and nine to be of other benign etiologies.
+One hundred and thirty (88%) kidneys came from living donors, the majority of which came from patients undergoing radical nephrectomy for treatment of a renal mass, with the largest such series published by Brook et al.19 All of the tumors in the deceased donor kidneys were incidentally discovered.
+All of the 120 RCCs were stage T1: 116 were T1a (0.3-4 cm), one was T1b (4.3 cm), and three were identified only as T1 (≤7 cm).
+Pathological subtype was reported as clear cell for 66 (55%), papillary for 11 (9%), multilocular/cystic for three (3%), chromophobe for two (2%), and was unspecified or could not be determined for 38 (31%).
+Followup time was specified for 119 of the RCCs and ranged from 1-200 months, with a mean of 44.2 months.
+A single tumor recurrence was documented in a 71-year-old male nine years post-transplant and was characterized by a 1 cm lesion in the allograft, remote from the original tumor site.
 The patient opted for active surveillance and, at the time of study publication, the lesion had increased by 0.2 cm over an 18-month observation period.19

-The presence or absence of post-operative complications was specifically commented on in 22 of the 30 data sets, accounting for 112 of the tumorectomized kidneys.
-Among these, there were 5 (4.5%) instances of urine leak, all of which were successfuly manged conservatively; 2 (1.8%) instances of bleeding requiring re-operation; and 2 (1.8%) instances of an AV fistula or pseudoaneurysm requiring angioembolization.18-21 One-year graft survival could be determined for 129 of the tumorectomized kidneys and was 95%.
+The presence or absence of postoperative complications was specifically commented on in 22 of the 30 data sets, accounting for 112 of the tumorectomized kidneys.
+Among these, there were five (4.5%) instances of urine leak, all of which were successfully managed conservatively; two (1.8%) instances of bleeding requiring re-operation; and two (1.8%) instances of an arteriovenous fistula or pseudoaneurysm requiring angioembolization.18-21 One-year graft survival could be determined for 129 of the tumorectomized kidneys and was 95%.